The Council

 (She/her/they)

-Kwiadda McEvoy - Communications Coordinator
+Kwiadda McEvoy - Communications Councillor

 (She/her)

-Sydney Griffith - Councilor-At-large
+Sydney Griffith - Councillor-at-large

 Hey,